Student Life

 Béatrice Ouellet, Representative of the Saint-Louis site

-Antoine Frasie, Representative of the Hamel Site
+Pascale Simard, Representative of the Hamel Site

 As student representatives, they organize and develop student life within their respective sites, in collaboration with the President and Vice-President.
 They take part in student committee meetings, organization of student events, and support the President and Vice-President when making decisions.
 Their mandate is for one year, renewable.